School of Nursing COVID-19 Safety Guide

 Elevators are limited to single occupancy, and restroom capacity is also limited to ensure distancing.
 Please follow signage indicating new maximum capacities and protocols related to common spaces, such as meeting rooms, copy rooms, break rooms, and restrooms.
 (See first floor map of Helen Wood Hall)

-For more detailed information about expectations and protocols for the fall semester, please see the Rochester Restart site or select your affiliation from the buttons below.faculty/staff returning student incoming student prospective student
+For more detailed information about expectations and protocols for the spring semester, please see the COVID-19 Resource Center or select your affiliation from the buttons below.faculty/staff returning student incoming student prospective student

 Frequently Asked Questions

 The University plans to test all students living in campus housing upon arrival and conduct tests of symptomatic individuals thereafter.
 Students living off campus can request testing.
 All individuals who are symptomatic will be tested and isolated until their test result is returned.
 Isolation will continue for individuals with positive test results in accordance with CDC guidelines.
 Contact University Health Service at (585) 275-2662 or www.rochester.edu/uhs/primary-care/contact-uhs to schedule an appointment.